-Despite the keen market competition, the PKO Bank Polski SA Group effectively develops its operations not only in its traditional area of operations - serving retail clients.
-It became also the biggest financial institution for corporate clients and small and medium enterprises in Poland - especially with regard to financing their operations.
-It is a leader in the market for financial services offered to communes (gminas), districts (poviats), voivodeships and State budget sector.
-It is also the most important organiser of issues of municipal bonds.
+Despite the keen market competition, PKO Bank Polski SA effectively develops its operations not only in its traditional area of operations - serving retail clients.
+It is also a leading bank for corporate clients and small and medium enterprises in Poland - especially with regard to financing their operations.
+PKO Bank Polski SA provides funding to all branches of the Polish economy, it is also a leading lender for local governments.
+The basis of development of the corporate business in PKO Bank Polski SA is the highest level offer of loan and transaction products.